 Jesus, as a man, has both a divine and human nature.

 In this definition, “each person is the one God.”
 This means that God = the Father = the Son = the Holy Spirit.
 This sounds like Modalism, where the Father, Son, and Holy Spirit are not three different Persons, but three modes of the same Being.
-But then Slick also says that they are “three distinct persons.”
+But then Slick adds that they are “three distinct persons.”
+In Slick’s definition:

 The three-ness of God is expressed as three separate wills and self-awareness.